Changing Jobs With a Family - How to Minimize Risk

 When single, the risk is yours alone, but with a family, your spouse and children are affected too.
 Yet enduring years of dissatisfaction isn't necessarily best for your family either.
 An unhappy parent or exhausted spouse inevitably poisons the household atmosphere.

 What matters isn't eliminating risk entirely but controlling it to an acceptable level.
+Waiting indefinitely for "perfect conditions" often narrows your options as you age, making it impossible to move at all.

 Getting Your Spouse on Board